raysonkoh/cp/README.md

 * shortestpath3: output must have blank line between cases (qns is not clear) and note edge cases when dist[u] = INF
 * calculatingdartscores: can brute force
 * kattissquest: use map and lower_bound
+* spiderman: tricky DP, at each step go U or D + store solution string
+* integerlists: read input char by char, reverse by swapping start and end ptrs, drop by incr or decr start ptr